onlypuppy7/LegacyShell/wiki/wiki/History/updatestimeline.md

 ## [0.15.1](https://web.archive.org/web/20181101234641/https://shellshock.io/) | 1 - 6 Nov 2018

+> - Brand new EGGSPLODER class, weilding the mighty RPEGG!
+Yeah, it's a new gun; don't have a heart-attack.
+Do prepare yourself for the fact that > *everyone* will be using it for a while, though.
+> - Fixed an issue where new games couldn't be created on a server after a while.
+If you see a message complaining about the match-maker, just give > it a moment and try again.
+> - Fixed an issue where you could only enter 2 lines of smack in chat while dead.

 ## [0.15.2](https://web.archive.org/web/20181107222925/https://shellshock.io/) | 7 - 15 Nov 2018

 ~~[Shell Shockers playing team mode - savage dudde](https://www.youtube.com/watch?v=CZC9roBhinE)~~